Tactics

 If toms aren’t gobbling late in the season, then I can at least get my eyes on them when they come to a field or food plot on a rainy day and plan an ambush.
 Watch which way they are feeding or strutting and set up along their path at the edge of the woods.
 Then just wait them out.

 Unfortunately, late season is not necessarily the most exciting time to turkey hunt, but it can still be productive.
 It just takes a different mindset.
 Key to this new mindset is taking a deer hunter’s approach.
-Set up in a likely travel corridor or loafing area for turkeys, calling sparsely and waiting for a tom to show up for a shot.
+Set up in a likely travel corridor or loafing area for turkeys.
+Call sparsely and wait for a tom to show up for a shot.
 Look for spots where leaves have been scratched up indicating turkeys like to feed there or set up along field edges or plots littered with turkey tracks, droppings or dusting bowls.

 Be patient and throw out the occasional yelp every 15 to 20 minutes.
 Scratch in the leaves to mimic a turkey walking and feeding, and stay alert.
 A gobbler may well just slip in on you without ever making a peep.